cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 One shot mode:
 ^^^^^^^^^^^^^^^

+**For 32-bit Timer:**

-For 32-bit timer, One shot mode can be enabled parallely for both the Timer_lo and Timer_hi.
+One-shot mode can be independently enabled for both Timer_lo and Timer_hi.
-If ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1' then One shot mode is enabled for Timer_lo and the Timer_lo will be disabled when the Timer_lo counter reaches the TIMER_CMP_LO for the first time.
+- If the ONE_SHOT_BIT bitfield in the CFG_REG_LO CSR is set to '1', one-shot mode is enabled for Timer_lo.
+The timer will automatically disable when the Timer_lo counter reaches the value in TIMER_CMP_LO for the first time.
-Similarly, if ONE_SHOT_BIT bitfield of CFG_REG_HI CSR is '1' then One shot mode is enabled for Timer_hi and the Timer_hi will be disabled when the Timer_hi counter reaches the TIMER_CMP_HI for the first time.
+- Similarly, if the ONE_SHOT_BIT bitfield in the CFG_REG_HI CSR is set to '1', one-shot mode is enabled for Timer_hi, The timer will automatically disable when the Timer_hi counter reaches TIMER_CMP_HI.

+**For 64-bit Timer:**

+In 64-bit mode (where Timer_lo and Timer_hi operate in cascade):
-For 64-bit timer,If ONE_SHOT_BIT bitfield of CFG_REG_LO CSR is '1' then One shot mode is enabled
+If the ONE_SHOT_BIT bitfield in the CFG_REG_LO CSR is set to '1', one-shot mode is enabled for the entire 64-bit timer.
-64 bit timer i.e cascaded Timer_lo and Timer_hi will be disabled when the Timer_lo counter reaches TIMER_CMP_LO and the Timer_hi counter reaches TIMER_CMP_HI for the first time.
+The cascaded timer (Timer_lo + Timer_hi) will automatically disable when Timer_lo counter reaches TIMER_CMP_LO, and Timer_hi counter reaches TIMER_CMP_HI for the first time.

-Compare clear mode:
+Compare Clear Mode
-^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

+**For 32-bit Timer:**
-For 32 bit mode, Compare clear mode can be enabled parallely for Timer_lo and Timer_hi
+Compare Clear mode can be independently enabled for both Timer_lo and Timer_hi.

-For 32 bit Timer_lo APB Timer, Compare clear mode is enabled If CMP_CLR_BIT bitfield of CFG_REG_LO CSR is '1', when the counter reaches the TIMER_CMP_LO, the timer is not disabled instead the counter will be reset to '0'.
-As the timer is still enabled, the counter will be incremented  by '1' for every positive edge of the clock until it reaches the TIMER_CMP_LO.
-The same process is repeated.
+- Timer_lo: If the CMP_CLR_BIT bitfield in the CFG_REG_LO CSR is set to '1', Compare Clear mode is enabled for Timer_lo.
+When the counter reaches TIMER_CMP_LO value, the timer is not disabled; instead, the counter is reset to 0.
+Since the timer remains enabled, the counter continues to increment on every positive edge of the clock until it again reaches TIMER_CMP_LO value.

-For 32 bit Timer_hi APB Timer, Compare clear mode is enabled If CMP_CLR_BIT bitfield of CFG_REG_HI CSR is '1', when the counter reaches the TIMER_CMP_HI, the timer is not disabled instead the counter will be reset to '0'.
+- Timer_hi: If the CMP_CLR_BIT bitfield in the CFG_REG_HI CSR is set to '1', Compare Clear mode is enabled for Timer_hi.
+When the counter reaches TIMER_CMP_HI value, the timer is not disabled; instead, the counter is reset to 0.
+The counter then continues to increment on every positive clock edge until it again reaches TIMER_CMP_HI value.

-As the timer is still enabled, the  counter will be incremented  by '1' for every positive edge of the clock until it reaches the TIMER_CMP_HI.
-The same process is repeated.
+**For 64-bit Timer:**
+In 64-bit mode (with cascaded Timer_lo and Timer_hi), the Compare Clear mode is enabled when the CMP_CLR_BIT bitfield in CFG_REG_LO CSR is set to '1'.

-For 64 bit Timer, When the counter of Timer_lo APB Timer reaches the TIMER_CMP_LO and the counter of Timer_hi APB Timer reaches the TIMER_CMP_HI, the timer is not disabled instead Timer_lo counter and Timer_hi counter will be reset to '0'.
+When both Timer_lo counter reaches TIMER_CMP_LO, and, Timer_hi counter reaches TIMER_CMP_HI,  the timer is not disabled; instead, both counters are reset to 0.
-As the Timer_lo and Timer_hi timers are still enabled, the Timer_lo counter will be incremented  by '1' for every positive edge of the clock until Timer_lo counter reaches the TIMER_CMP_LO and the Timer_hi counter reaches the TIMER_CMP_HI.
-The same process is repeated.
+As both timers remain enabled, the counters continue to increment on each positive clock edge until Timer_lo reaches TIMER_CMP_LO and Timer_hi reaches TIMER_CMP_HI again.
+This process repeats cyclically.

 System Architecture: